No-scalpel aesthetic medicine triumphs in China

 After comments from friends about the features of his face, in not ideal proportions according to them, he had his chin “filled in”.
 “I was quick to do it,” he explains.

-According to the British audit firm Deloitte, these interventions cost on average one third of the price of cosmetic surgery operations.
+According to the British audit firm Deloitte, these interventions cost on average a third of the price of cosmetic surgery operations.

 Specialist physician Yang Kaiyuan points out that 10 years ago, his clients used to come to show him a photo of a celebrity saying, “I want to look like this.”